top of page

 Entrance to "Fortaleza da Luz" restaurant with a red gate, orange flowers, and white walls.
 Text reads "1670" with warm lantern lights.

 The general pace of life in Luz slows down considerably in winter, offering a quiet charm that's perfect for unwinding.
-However, on a sunny day, the waterfront can still hum with activity, with locals and visitors alike enjoying the mild temperatures and stunning views.
+However, on a sunny day, the waterfront can still quietly hum with activity, with locals and visitors alike enjoying the mild temperatures and stunning views.
 You’ll find a great selection of restaurants remaining open, such as the historic Fortaleza da Luz or the cozy Bistro 24, ensuring you're never short of a delightful meal.
-There is always something to do during the winter in Luz, Portugal.

 Boats on a cobblestone street in Burgau, Portugal, surrounded by white buildings under a deep blue sky.
 Some cars are parked, with visible text "LAGOS."